vgandari/tok/README.md

 with the path to the current file, and `<name>` with the name you would like to use for this equation.

-## As a To Do List Generator
+## As a Project Management Tool

 The `unchecked` and `checked` types allow you to make to do list items the same way you would create an item to include in your textbook.
 The difference between `unchecked` and `checked` is that `unchecked` produces and unchecked box and `checked` produces a checked box.
-The boxes can be toggled on and off in the resulting PDF.
+The boxes can be toggled on and off in the resulting PDF, although this will not update the original YAML files.

-For generating task lists, the `-r` option is recommended.

-## For Developers (and the curious): How it Works

-- [ ] Write this section
+The default sorting algorithm prioritizes items on the critical path.
+With the `-r` option, the "lowest hanging fruit" comes first.

+## Contributing

+Feel free to open an issue or submit a pull request.